6ixx6ix/TrovoViewbot/README.md

 Cookies might be banned, signed out of or just dead.
 Try them out if you want but I suggest making your own with cookie monster.
 ~[https://github.com/IgrutinovicL/Cookie-monster](https://github.com/IgrutinovicL/Cookie-monster)~

-New and improved cookie monster will be available soon
+~New and improved cookie monster will be available soon~ ( no time nor interest in updating, making cookie monster or this repo. )

 ## UPDATE